Get started with Nextflow on Verily Workbench

 wb workspace set –id=<workspaceid>

-2. Create workspace resources: GitHub repos and a GCS bucket
+2. Create workspace resources: GitHub repos and a Cloud Storage bucket

-If you haven’t already, you’ll need to create a GCS bucket resource, which will be used by Nextflow for staging and logging.
+If you haven’t already, you’ll need to create a Cloud Storage bucket resource, which will be used by Nextflow for staging and logging.

 We’ll also create a Git resource that points to the Nextflow example repo.
 Any notebook instances that you subsequently create in your workspace will automatically clone that repo for you.